apache/incubator-kie-kogito-runtimes/addons/common/process-svg/README.md

 # Kogito Process SVG Addon

-This addon adds the capability to enable SVG visualization to process diagrams.
-Please check the [official documentation](https://docs.jboss.org/kogito/release/latest/html_single/#con-bpmn-process-svg-addon_kogito-developing-process-services) to find out more.
+The Kogito Process SVG Addon adds the capability to enable SVG visualization to process diagrams.
+See the [official documentation](https://docs.jboss.org/kogito/release/latest/html_single/#con-bpmn-process-svg-addon_kogito-developing-process-services) to find out more.

 ## Examples

-Please check the following examples to explore more about this capability:
+See the following examples to explore more about this capability:

 - [kogito-travel-agency](https://github.com/kiegroup/kogito-examples/tree/stable/kogito-travel-agency)
 - [process-usertasks-quarkus-with-console](https://github.com/kiegroup/kogito-examples/tree/stable/process-usertasks-quarkus-with-console)